 - Consume eggs and dairy, if your vegetarian diet embraces them.

 - Include nutritional yeast in your meals as an ingredient or topping (as with popcorn).

 - Take B12 supplements.

 - Include fortified cereals, whole grains and veggie burgers (especially soy-based) in your diet.

 - Note: Some forms of mushrooms, such as dried shiitake mushrooms and lion's mane, may contain B12, but studies are still ongoing.

 - Calcium, particularly if you follow a non-dairy vegetarian diet, needs attention.
-Look for calcium-fortified cereals, juices, and plant-based milks, in addition to tofu, edamame, soy nuts, and dark green vegetables.
+Look for calcium-fortified cereals, juices, and plant-based milks, in addition to consuming tofu, edamame, soy nuts, and dark green vegetables.

 - Iron.
 Plant-based sources of iron are not as bioavailable as animal sources of iron.
 (See the bullet in the above section on how to increase the bioavailability of iron).
 Increase your consumption of nuts, beans, leafy greens, and fortified grain products.
 And use a cast iron skillet!

 - Zinc.
 We don't need a lot of it, but a zinc deficiency will always result in a loss of energy.
 And vegan and vegetarians should aim for 200% of the DV to allow for bioavailability.
 This is fairly easy with a well-rounded vegetarian diet that includes legumes, tofu, pumpkin seeds, quinoa and dairy.

 If you’re feeling fatigue on a vegetarian diet, don’t ignore it or treat it as the new normal.
 Your body is signaling you that something is wrong.
 But don't panic either.
 There are many easy dietary solutions, if that's the issue.